vixenowo/arcade/importgames.md

 <br>

 ## Step 1
-Create a folder in the **Games** folder, you can call it whatever but preferably named after your game
+Create a folder in the **Games** folder, this folder is pinned in the start menu.

+> [!IMPORTANT]
+> The folder MUST be the same name as your game .exe name or it won't show up.
+> For example: if it was called test.exe then call the folder "test".

 <br>